 “The present results are the first to show that low levels of short-wavelength light enhance CAR in adolescents who were restricted from sleep,” said Figueiro.
 “Morning light exposure may help to wake up the body when it is time to be active, thus preparing individuals for any environmental stress they might experience.”

-The study included three overnight sessions, at least one week apart.
+The study about blue light benefits for teens included three overnight sessions, at least one week apart.
 All participants wore a Dimesimeter (http://www.lrc.rpi.edu/programs/lightHealth/projects/Dimesimeter.asp) on a wristband to measure light exposure and to verify the regularity of their activity/rest periods during the 3-week study.
 The Dimesimeter is a small calibrated light meter device developed by the LRC that continuously records circadian light and activity levels.
 During the study, adolescents aged 12 to 17 years went to sleep at 1:30 am and woke up at 6:00 am, a 4.5-hour sleep opportunity.
 Each week, participants either experienced morning short-wavelength blue light (40 lux of 470- nanometer light) or remained in dim light.

 “We found that exposure to short-wavelength blue light in the morning significantly enhances CAR in sleep deprived adolescents, more so than dim light,” said Rea.
 “Morning exposure to short-wavelength light may be a simple, yet practical way to better prepare adolescents for the challenges of the day.”